 - 1 teaspoon baking soda

 - 1 teaspoon vanilla extract

 - 1 ½ teaspoons pumpkin spice blend (or ½ teaspoon ground cinnamon, ½ teaspoon ground ginger, ¼ teaspoon ground nutmeg, and ¼ teaspoon ground allspice or cloves)

 - 1 ¾ cups white whole wheat flour or regular whole wheat flour

 - ⅓ cup old-fashioned oats, plus more for sprinkling on top

 - Preheat oven to 325 degrees Fahrenheit (165 degrees Celsius).
-If necessary, grease ten cups of your muffin tin with butter or non-stick cooking spray (my pan is non-stick and didn’t require any grease).
+If necessary, grease all 12 cups of your muffin tin with butter or non-stick cooking spray (my pan is non-stick and didn’t require any grease).

 - In a large bowl, beat the oil and maple syrup or honey together with a whisk.
-Add eggs, and beat well.
-Mix in the pumpkin purée and milk, followed by the baking soda, vanilla extract, salt, cinnamon, ginger, nutmeg and allspice or cloves.
+Add the eggs, and beat well.
+Mix in the pumpkin purée and milk, followed by the baking soda, vanilla extract, salt, cinnamon, ginger, nutmeg and allspice.

 - Add the flour and oats to the bowl and mix with a large spoon, just until combined.
 If you’d like to add any additional mix-ins**, like nuts, chocolate or dried fruit, fold them in now.

 - Divide the batter evenly between the muffin cups.
 For these muffins, it’s ok to fill the cups a little higher than you normally would.
 Sprinkle the tops of the muffins with a small amount of oats, followed by a sprinkle of cinnamon.
 Bake muffins for 22 to 25 minutes, or until a toothpick inserted into a muffin comes out clean.